IoriBranford/beeshooter/genesis/doc/POSTMORTEM.md

 This summer, I made Honey Soldier MD, my own Sega Genesis game.
 I want to document my development experience in the hope that it will be useful and inspiring to other developers.

-Readers with experience in C programming, vector math, trigonometry, and game development will get the most out of this article.
+Readers with experience in C programming, vector math, trigonometry, and game development will get the most out of this piece.

 # Origins